How can we help?

 - Video completions: The number of times the viewer reached the 100% mark in the video, regardless of how much of the video player is in view.

-- Video views: Video views only count when your video is watched in 50% view for 2 seconds or more, or when a user clicks to expand/unmute your video.
+- Video views: Video views only count when your video is watched in 50% view for 2 seconds or more, or when someone clicks to expand/unmute your video.

-- 3s/100% views: The number of views from being watched in 100% view for 3 seconds or more, or when a user clicks to expand/unmute your video.
+- 3s/100% views: The number of views from being watched in 100% view for 3 seconds or more, or when someone clicks to expand/unmute your video.

 - Video view rate: The number of video views divided by total impressions.

-- Link clicks: All clicks on the link or Website Card in your ad will be counted.
+- Link clicks: All clicks on the link or Website Card in your ad.

 - Link click rate: The number of link clicks divided by total impressions.

-- App clicks: All clicks to install or open your app are counted.
+- App clicks: All clicks to install or open your app via the App Card.

 - App click rate: The number of app clicks divided by total impressions.